marthenlt/graalvm-reliance-india-workshop-13082020/README.md

 *just-in-time* at runtime.
 This is similar to how a conventional compiler like `gcc` works.

+**:: Graal AOT - _Creating Binary Executable Using Native Image_::**

+Now let's creating our first binary executable file using GraalVM Native Image from an existing TopTen bytecode.
+Execute below command to create a TopTen's native binary executable:

 ![user input](images/userinput.png)
 >```sh
 > native-image --no-server TopTen
 >```

+The output is something like the following:

 ```
 [topten:37970]    classlist:   1,801.57 ms